aragonzkresearch/blog/blogo-input/posts/nouns-tech.md

 * Invite other partners to join efforts
 * Consider to submit a proposal of an EIP

-Note that in the long term this component may become obsolete if something like [Plume](https://eprint.iacr.org/2022/1255.pdf) becomes available in hardware wallets and Metamask.
+Note that in the long term this component may become obsolete if something like [Plume](https://eprint.iacr.org/2022/1255.pdf) becomes available in hardware wallets and MetaMask.

 **Timelock.zone**